 If your salary is reduced as a result of these changes, you may be eligible for support through the welfare system, including Universal Credit.

-The government intends for the Coronavirus Job Retention Scheme to run for at least 3 months from 1 March 2020, but will extend if necessary.
+The government's Coronavirus Job Retention Scheme will run to 30th April 2021, but will extend if necessary.

 You are able to claim Universal Credit, providing you meet the usual eligibility criteria.

 From 6 April 2020, the requirements of the Minimum Income Floor will be temporarily relaxed.
 This change will apply to all Universal Credit claimants and will last for the duration of the outbreak.
 New claimants will not need to attend the Jobcentre to demonstrate gainful self-employment.